cpuwolf/discuzX2hexo/blog/source/_posts/forum_old158.md

 The test should be done with engines running, and props unfeathered

 * engage OSG test switch

-* Power Levers C FLIGHT IDLE
+* Power Levers – FLIGHT IDLE
-* Condition Levers C MAX
+* Condition Levers – MAX
 * Observe OSG TEST IN PROG advisory on the ED
 * Slowly advance POWER LEVERs until propeller speed stops increasing and “OSG